 Whether the information on your SOR/LOI is true or untrue, it’s up to you to fight against your denial or revocation.
 One option is to go this process alone, but that can lead to expensive and timely mistakes.

-Exercise Your Rights and Call an Experienced Security Clearance Lawyer
+Exercise Your Rights and Call an Experienced Lawyer

 If you have been denied security clearance during the application process to a federal or other agency, this is not the end of the road.
 You have rights.
 You also have options.
 Call the Security Clearance Law Group today to discuss the specifics of your case.

-All consultations are completely confidential and your security clearance attorney will work quickly to ensure you respond to SORs and LOIs efficiently to potentially reverse the denial decision.
+All consultations are completely confidential and your attorney will work quickly to ensure you respond to SORs and LOIs efficiently to potentially reverse the denial decision.